Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/SimsFlanagan.rst

 The :literal:`SimsFlanagan` class is directly derived from the base class :literal:`LowThrustLeg`, and all the methods contained in that base class are thus available from any :literal:`SimsFlanagan` object (see :ref:`tudatFeaturesLowThrustTrajectory` for more details).
 This includes, among others, the methods allowing the user to retrieve the trajectory, mass, thrust, and thrust acceleration history along the trajectory.

 The constructor of the class :literal:`SimsFlanagan` automatically calls the method :literal:`performOptimisation`, which tries to find the solution to the Sims-Flanagan parametrised optimisation problem, using the optimisation settings provided by the user.
 This method creates an object of the class :literal:`SimsFlanaganProblem`, which defines the Sims-Flanagan optimisation problem so that it is compatible with the PAGMO library.
-The :literal:`performOptimisation` function thus runs the optimisation algorithm and saves the identified optimum in the (TO BE COMPLETED) object, which can be retrieved from the :literal:`getOptimalSimsFlanaganLeg` method.
+The :literal:`performOptimisation` function then runs the optimisation algorithm and saves the identified optimum in the :literal:`simsFlanaganLeg_` private variable, which can be retrieved from the :literal:`getOptimalSimsFlanaganLeg` method.

 Sims-Flanagan trajectory model